-A scholarship for one or two years — funding begins junior or senior year based on year applied — for students who intend a career in mathematics, the natural sciences, computer sciences, or engineering.
-It is funded by the Barry M. Goldwater Scholarship and Excellence in Education Fund, established by Congress to help alleviate a critical shortage of scientists, engineers, and mathematicians.
+Funding begins in Fall Quarter of the junior or senior year, for outstanding students of promise who demonstrate strong commitment to a research career in eligible Fields of Study and display intellectual intensity in natural sciences, mathematics or engineering, including the evidence of potential for a significant future contribution to research in their chosen field.
+The scholarship is administered by the Barry M. Goldwater Scholarship and Excellence in Education Fund, established by Congress to help alleviate a critical shortage of scientists, engineers, and mathematicians.

 Who is Eligible

 - Be sophomores (two years of full-time undergraduate study remaining) or juniors (one year of study remaining);

 - Be U.S. citizens, U.S. Nationals, or Permanent Residents who intend to obtain U.S. citizenship;

 - Have a minimum 3.0+ GPA (3.7+ recommended);

 - Have selected a major and demonstrate outstanding potential for a career in mathematics, the natural sciences, psychological research, computer science, or those engineering disciplines which contribute significantly to the technological advances of the U.S.